 What is Globalization 4.0?

 In the words of the World Economic Forum, “Globalization is a phenomenon driven by technology and the movement of ideas, people, and goods.”
-It seems that with the technology is having a profound impact on Globalization 4.0 due to its ability to revolutionize the flow of goods and services.
+Technology is having a profound impact on Globalization 4.0 due to its ability to revolutionize the flow of goods and services.

 Globalization 4.0 is intrinsically linked to the fourth industrial revolution.
 The fourth revolution is thought of as the digital revolution capitalizing on the development of technology to automate production from the third industrial revolution.
 New technologies are redefining how people’s needs are met and disrupting existing value chains.
 One such shift in which Premise is engaged is the power of data collection and analytics to optimize performance in previously inefficient sectors.